mohitjain/mohitjain/_posts/2012-12-01-ajaxify-your-site-with-remote-true.md

 {% endhighlight %}

-Now you have told controller to send response for js request.
+Now you have told the controller to send the response for js request.
 Create a file ie new.js.erb.
 This is the file where you write some js code to make the response to do the desired stuff.

 Cool.
-Lets start from scratch.
+Let's start from scratch.

 **Step 1:** Make a new application
 **Step 2:** Generate a scaffold